Skip to main content Accessibility information

 Policy & practice

 You’ll explore the political landscape, political perspectives on social policy and the policy making process of the UK, and the construction of the welfare subject.
-You’ll develop an understanding the role of social movements and community action in challenging injustice and discrimination.
+You’ll develop an understanding of the role of social movements and community action in challenging injustice and discrimination.

 Youth & Community Practice in the Digital World